 A copy of the project, under version control but isolated so that changes made to the branch don't affect other branches of the project, and vice versa, except when changes are deliberately "merged" from one branch to another (see below).
 Branches are also known as "lines of development".
 Even when a project has no explicit branches, development is still considered to be happening on the "main branch", also known as the "main line" or "trunk" or "master".

 Branches offer a way to keep different lines of development from interfering with each other.
 For example, a branch can be used for experimental development that would be too destabilizing for the main trunk.
 Or conversely, a branch can be used as a place to stabilize a new release.
 During the release process, regular development would continue uninterrupted in the main branch of the repository; meanwhile, on the release branch, no changes are allowed except those approved by the release managers.
 This way, making a release needn't interfere with ongoing development work.
-See the section called “Use branches to avoid bottlenecks” later in this chapter for a more detailed discussion of branching.
+See the section called “Use Branches to Avoid Bottlenecks” for a more detailed discussion of branching.

 "Merge" has a second, related meaning: it is what some version control systems do when they see that two people have changed the same file but in non-overlapping ways.
 Since the two changes do not interfere with each other, when one of the people updates their copy of the file (already containing their own changes), the other person's changes will be automatically merged in.
 This is very common, especially on projects where multiple people are hacking on the same code.
 When two different changes do overlap, the result is a "conflict"; see below.